Beyond the Frame

 I am a development practitioner and writer working at the intersection of sociology, humanitarian action, and systems thinking.
 My work explores how power, symbolism, and discourse shape the practice of international aid, and how meaning is made, lost, or reimagined within those systems.

-I founded Sreyka Smile in 2011, a grassroots NGO in Cambodia that has supported hundreds of children and young adults through family reintegration, scholarships, disability inclusion projects, childcare, gender-responsive programming, and the development of critical thinking — all rooted in sustainable community development.
-Over the years, I have worked with partners on humanitarian dental missions in post-disaster Haiti and Nepal, providing care to thousands of children and combining direct field experience in crisis-affected settings with systems-level analysis.
+I founded Sreyka Smile in 2011, a grassroots NGO in Cambodia that has supported hundreds of children and young adults through family reintegration, scholarships, disability-inclusion projects, childcare, gender-responsive programming, and the development of critical thinking, all rooted in sustainable community development.
+Over the years, I have also worked with partners on humanitarian dental missions in post-disaster Haiti and Nepal, providing care to thousands of children and bringing together direct field experience in crisis-affected settings with systems-level analysis.

 My work